Excessive Entities

 - Using entities for auth data can lead to cross-layer imports (e.g.,

-notation, complicating the architecture.
+entitiesintoshared) or usage of@xnotation, complicating the architecture.

-Instead, store authentication-related data in shared/auth
+Instead, store authentication-related data in shared/auth or shared/api:

 π shared